 We have serious and silly conversations.
 My thing is accepting them exactly how they are without trying to change them and thoroughly enjoying every minute with them.

-What I’m trying to say is that I don’t have to do anything spectacular or expensive to have the love of these little girls.
-By being fully present to them, they love being with me.
-I’m not exciting or particularly bubbly and it really doesn’t matter.
+If you are wondering what can I do with my grandchildren, you don’t have to do anything spectacular or expensive to have the love of your grandchildren.
+By being fully present to them, they will love being with you.

 For this next one, I can thank my middle child, the girls’ aunt since she came up with this brilliant idea.